 We can deliver treatment directly to pancreatic tumors, take biopsies, provide palliative treatment, and monitor your response to treatment.
-NanoKnife, a minimally invasive interventional radiology procedure, is a promising option for some pancreatic cancer patients with a tumor that is considered inoperable.
+NanoKnife, a minimally invasive interventional radiology procedure, may be an option for some pancreatic cancer patients with a tumor that is considered inoperable.

 Metastatic pancreatic cancer to the liver

 In some cases, pancreatic cancer becomes advanced and metastasizes (spreads) to the liver.
-Our Interventional Radiology Program offers advanced treatments and procedures which are liver-directed or tumor-directed, including the following:
+Our Interventional Radiology Program offers advanced treatments and procedures that are liver-directed or tumor-directed, including the following:

-TheraSphere: This innovative treatment uses tiny beads called microspheres to deliver radiation directly to tumors in the liver.
-Measuring one-third the diameter of a human hair, the tiny microspheres are embedded with a radioactive element to help kill cancer cells.
+SIR-Spheres (Y90): This innovative treatment uses tiny beads called microspheres to deliver radiation directly to tumors in the liver.
+Measuring one-third the diameter of a human hair, the tiny microspheres are embedded with a radioactive element (Y90) to help kill cancer cells.

 The radiation therapy is delivered to a tumor through a catheter a physician guides into the hepatic artery, the liver’s main blood vessel.
 Once in place, the microspheres are inserted into the catheter, where they can enter the smaller blood vessels supplying the liver tumor and block the flow of blood.
 Then, the microspheres emit radiation to destroy cancer cells in the tumor, while sparing healthy liver tissue.